lifeAnime/reddit-comment-remover/README.md

 # reddit-comment-remover

+Don't hesitate to ask if you have any issue !
 First you need Python and these packages : requests, time
 Then on line 18 of main.py change the 'your username here' to your actual reddit username :
 ```python